-- (a) prior agreement between the ACD and the person making the communication as to: - (i) the electronic media by which such communications may be delivered; and - (ii) how such communications will be identified as conveying the necessary authority; and - (b) assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 15.2 Documents the seller will receive
+- (a) prior agreement between the ACD and the person making the communication as to: - (i) the electronic media by which such communications may be delivered; and - (ii) how such communications will be identified as conveying the necessary authority; and - (b) assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder.

+16.2 Documents the seller will receive

-A contract note giving details of the number and price of shares sold will be sent to the selling Shareholder (the first named, in the case of joint Shareholders) or their duly authorised agents together (if sufficient written instructions have not already been given) with a form of renunciation for completion and execution by the Shareholder (and, in the case of a joint holding, by all the joint holders) not later than the end of the next Business Day following the Valuation Point by reference to which the redemption price is determined.
+A contract note giving details of the number and price of shares sold will be sent to the selling Shareholder (the first named, in the case of joint Shareholders) or their duly authorised agents together with a form of renunciation for completion and execution by the Shareholder (and, in the case of a joint holding, by all the joint holders) not later than the end of the next Business Day following the Valuation Point by reference to which the redemption price is determined.
 A BACS or telegraphic transfer will be made in satisfaction of the redemption monies within four Business Days of the later of:

-- 15.2.1 receipt by the ACD of the form of renunciation (or other sufficient written instructions) duly signed by all the relevant Shareholders and completed as to the appropriate number of shares, together with any other appropriate evidence of title; or - 15.2.2 the Valuation Point following receipt by the ACD of the request to redeem. - 15.3 Minimum Redemption arrange for the Company to cancel the shares and transfer Scheme Property to the Shareholder instead of paying the price of the shares in cash.
-A deal involving shares representing 5% or more in value of the Company will normally be considered substantial, although the ACD may in its discretion agree an in specie redemption with a Shareholder whose shares represent less than 5% in value of the Company concerned.
+- 16.2.1 receipt by the ACD of the form of renunciation (or other sufficient written instructions) duly signed by all the relevant Shareholders and completed as to the appropriate number of shares, together with any other appropriate evidence of title; or - 16.2.2 the Valuation Point following receipt by the ACD of the request to redeem.

+16.3 Minimum Redemption

-Part of a Shareholder's holding may be sold but the ACD reserves the right to refuse a redemption request if the value of the shares to be redeemed is less than any minimum redemption amount set out in Appendix 1 or would result in a Shareholder holding less than the minimum holding, as detailed in Appendix 1.
+Part of a Shareholder's holding in a Sub-Fund may be sold but the ACD reserves the right to refuse a redemption request if the value of the shares to be redeemed is less than any minimum redemption amount set out in Appendix 1 or would result in a Shareholder holding less than the minimum holding, as detailed in Appendix 1.
 In the latter case the Shareholder may be asked to redeem their entire shareholding.

+16.4 In Specie Redemption
-- 15.4 In Specie Redemption - 15.4.1 If a Shareholder requests the redemption of shares, the ACD may, if it considers the deal substantial in relation to the total size of the Company,

-- 15.4.2 Before the proceeds of cancellation of the shares become payable, the ACD will give written notice to the Shareholder that Scheme Property will be transferred to that Shareholder. - 15.4.3 The ACD will select the property to be transferred (or sold) in consultation with the Depositary and the Investment Manager.
-They must ensure that the selection is made with a view to achieving no greater advantage or disadvantage to the redeeming Shareholder than to continuing Shareholders. - 15.5 Direct Issue or Cancellation of shares by the ICVC through the ACD
+- 16.4.1 If a Shareholder requests the redemption of shares, the ACD may, if it considers the deal substantial in relation to the total size of a Sub-Fund, arrange for the Sub-Fund to cancel the shares and transfer Scheme Property to the Shareholder instead of paying the price of the shares in cash.
+A deal involving shares representing 5% or more in value of a Sub-Fund will normally be considered substantial, although the ACD may in its discretion agree an in specie redemption with a Shareholder whose shares represent less than 5% in value of the Sub-Fund concerned. - 16.4.2 Before the proceeds of cancellation of the shares become payable, the ACD will give written notice to the Shareholder that Scheme Property will be transferred to that Shareholder. - 16.4.3 The ACD will select the property to be transferred (or sold) in consultation with the Depositary and the Investment Manager.
+They must ensure that the selection is made with a view to achieving no greater advantage or disadvantage to the redeeming Shareholder than to continuing Shareholders.

+16.5 Direct Issue or Cancellation of shares by the ICVC through the ACD